College athletes using platform to address social issues

 Instead of worrying about playing time if a coach doesn't like what they have to say, athletes have more options.
 Croom spent much of his career as an assistant coach in the NFL and said college players often had concerns that were never addressed.

 “A lot of college head coaches haven’t been listening to their players, that’s the bottom line,” Croom said.
 “Now this gives them a voice where the coaches have to sit down and listen.
-I’d ask players about their college experience.
-A lot of them didn’t speak up.”
+I would have players come into the NFL and one of the things I’d do, I’d ask players about their college experience.
+A lot of them didn’t speak up because they were afraid.”

+Croom inherited a challenging situation when he became football coach at Mississippi State, rebuilding a roster amid NCAA sanctions for rules violations under the previous coaching staff.